 Previously, influenced by Jean-Francois Millet, in 1886 Van Gogh went to Paris where his style changed.
 Under the combined impact of Impressionism and Japanese prints, his palette lightened and he began to use bold simplifications of form.
 The foremost French painter of the Post-Impressionist period, the kindly Camille Pissarro convinced him to adopt a colorful palette and thereby made a significant contribution to Van Gogh's art.

 Daumier influenced Van Gogh's early works, which often commented on the social and economic conditions of the lower class.
 In 1886, thanks to the hospitality of his brother Theo, Van Gogh returned to Paris, where the controversy over the new Impressionist style was still raging.
 In Paris, he was inspired by the artwork Adolphe Monticelli, whom he never met because he died a few months before van Gogh arrived.
 But, once Van Gogh settled in Arles, he studied Monticelli's technique and experimented for some works with this colorful and particularly expressive style of painting.
 Vincent wrote to his brother Theo in 1888.
 "I sometimes think I am continuing that man."

-Starry Night over the Rhone, the images of stars reflected in the water of the Rhone River on a serene night in Arles is transformed here into a cosmic spectacle, shot through with an unprecedented energy that reflects the artist's inner tension.
+Starry Night over the Rhone, the images of stars reflected in the water of the Rhone River on a serene night in Arles is transformed here into a cosmic spectacle, shot through with unprecedented energy that reflects the artist's inner tension.